 The residency program must provide intensive training in clinical cardiology, including major responsibility for the care of patients with cardiovascular disease.
 Minor emphasis should be placed on training in internal medicine, either by primary patient care, or by attendance at rounds or medical conferences in internal medicine.
 The candidate should acquire a broad working knowledge of anatomy, physiology, and pathology of all body systems, and in-depth knowledge of the cardiovascular system in health and disease.
-Clinical training in most programs is likely to emphasize small animal practice, but experience with other species is strongly encouraged.
-While the overall balance of small and large animal experience may vary based on the location of the training site and the interest of the trainee, broad-based training in veterinary cardiology is a major goal of the residency program.
-During a residency program in veterinary cardiology, the candidate should obtain knowledge and understanding in:
+Clinical training in most programs is likely to emphasize small animal practice however, a knowledge of comparative cardiology (across species) is an expected outcome of the training program During a residency program in veterinary cardiology, the candidate should obtain knowledge and understanding of:

-E.1.c.1.General internal medicine.

-E.1.c.2.
-Physical and laboratory diagnosis, management and prognosis of cardiovascular disease of all domestic animals.

-E.1.c.3.Basic sciences (anatomy, biochemistry, physiology, pharmacology, pathology) of the cardiovascular system in health and disease.

-E.1.c.4.Recording and interpretation of specialized laboratory studies used in the evaluation of cardiovascular disease.
-These include:

-E.1.c.4.a.
-Electrophysiologic studies - electrocardiography, vectorcardiography, intracardiac (His-bundle) recordings, cardiac pacing.

-E.1.c.4.b.
-Cardiovascular sound - auscultation, phonocardiography, echophonocardiography.

-E.1.c.4.c.
-Graphic methods - pulse and pressure recordings.
+- E.1.c.1.
+General internal medicine. - E.1.c.2.
+Physical and laboratory diagnosis, management and prognosis of cardiovascular disease of all domestic animals. - E.1.c.3.
+Basic sciences of the cardiovascular system that relate to clinical cardiology, including: gross / microscopic anatomy; gross / microscopic pathology; biochemistry; genetics / molecular biology; physiology / pathophysiology; and pharmacology / drug therapy. - E.1.c.4.
+Recording and interpretation of specialized diagnostic studies used in the evaluation of cardiovascular disease, including: - E.1.c.4.a.
+Electrophysiologic studies electrocardiography, vectorcardiography, intracardiac (His-bundle) recordings, cardiac pacing. - E.1.c.4.b.
+Cardiovascular sound auscultation, phonocardiography, echophonocardiography.

-E.1.c.4.d.
-Hemodynamics - cardiac catheterization techniques, interpretation of pressure tracings, indicator dilution studies, blood gases and oximetry.

-E.1.c.4.e.
-Cardiovascular radiography, including angiography and other contrast studies.

-E.1.c.4.f.
-Endomyocardial biopsy techniques.
+- E.1.c.4.c.
+Hemodynamics cardiac catheterization techniques, interpretation of pressure tracings, indicator dilution studies, blood gases and oximetry. - E.1.c.4.d.
+Cardiovascular radiography, including angiography and other contrast studies. - E.1.c.4.e.
+Endomyocardial biopsy techniques. - E.1.c.4.f.
+Echocardiography All modalities. - E.1.c.4.g.
+Nuclear Cardiology understanding the principles of radioisotopic studies of perfusion, cardiac dynamics, and shunts.

-E.1.c.4.g.
-Echocardiography - M-mode, two-dimensional, and pulsed, continuous-wave, and color flow Doppler examinations.

-E.1.c.4.h.
-Nuclear Cardiology - understanding the principles of radioisotopic studies of perfusion, cardiac dynamics, and shunts.